 Grid charts allow you to display a given financial instrument not just once but two, three, or four times.
 The charts will be stacked on top of each other vertically, and you can zoom and and interact with each pane independently.

-When you create it, whatever symbol you are looking at will be duplicated on all the charts.
+When you create a grid chart, whatever symbol you are looking at will be duplicated on all the charts.
 At first, each chart will look identical.
 However, you can interact with each of these panes independently.
 Specifically, you can:

 - Zoom in by swiping;